 During this session, we'll give a brief overview of eligibility for this grant program, show you how to start an application, provide an overview of what's asked, and share a few final tips.
 We'll then turn to questions.

-I'm Sharon Burney and I'm joined today by fellow program Officer Alyson Pope, program associates, Jada Wright-Greene and Jane Larson, along with our colleagues, Louisa Kwasigroch and Christa Williford.
+I'm Louisa Kwasigroch, Managing Director at CLIR.
 We'd like to begin with few brief introductions-to this platform, to CLIR as an organization, and to our team.